Materials & Supplies

 Prices have dropped by about 27% in the last nine months.

-China’s diminishing steel demand and falling prices of the metal have eased financial pressure on Kenyan builders who have been struggling with high cost of building materials.
+China’s diminishing steel demand and falling prices of the metal have eased financial pressure on Kenyan builders who have been struggling with the high cost of building materials.

 Both the local and international steel markets have recorded double-digit price declines as Chinese steel manufacturers flood the market with their products.